Ferriccc/AttendEaze/readme.md

 ## Features
 * Cross-platform, works on both Android and Ios.
+* Highly intuitive UI design for ease of use.
 * Google Auth & sync with google accounts.
 * Two-phase support (one can commence a event and also attend other events)
 * Attendance data can be uploaded to google drive automatically in csv format